-- keeping parents and carers informed and giving support during assessment and any related decision-making process about SEND provision - Making the SEND policy for all SEND parents and carers available online on the school website - working effectively with all other agencies supporting children and their parents - ensuring all parents and carers have appropriate communication aids and access arrangements - provide information in an accessible way - encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing - instilling confidence that the school will listen and act appropriately - focusing on the child's strengths as well as areas of additional need - allowing parents and carers opportunities to discuss ways in which they and the school can help their child through TAC meetings etc. - agreeing and reviewing outcomes for the child on a termly basis - making parents and carers aware of services available to them through links to the Local Offer on the school website and active promotion from all class teachers. - providing access detailing who to contact in school regarding SEND. - Ensuring all parents are aware of the Local Offer and SEND information report and how to access it. - School hosting termly coffee afternoons with workshops and guests to show what support is available.
+- Making the SEND policy for all SEND parents and carers available online on the school website - working effectively with all other agencies supporting children and their parents - providing information in an accessible way - encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing - instilling confidence that the school will listen and act appropriately - focusing on the child's strengths as well as areas of additional need - agreeing and reviewing outcomes for the child on a termly basis - making parents and carers aware of services available to them through links to the Local Offer on the school website and active promotion from all class teachers. - providing access detailing who to contact in school regarding SEND. - ensuring all parents are aware of the Local Offer and SEND information report and how to access it. - hosting termly coffee afternoons with workshops and guests to show what support is available. - signposting parents to access the Calderdale Local Offer to see what other services will be available to them https://new.calderdale.gov.uk/schools-and-learning/local-offer-send purchased are monitored by the SENDCO, Head and School Business Manager, with provision adjusted accordingly.

-12. Training and Resources
+11. Training and Resources

 SEND provision is funded and costed via the notional budget supplied to school.
-This notional budget is funding calculated by the local authority and is within the school's budget.
-The leadership in school determine how this budget is best spent to allow ensure good outcomes and progress.
+This notional funding is calculated by the local authority and is within the school's budget.
+The leadership in school determine how this budget is best spent to ensure good outcomes and progress.
 This will differ depending on the range of special educational needs in school.
-Effectiveness of things purchased are monitored by the SENDCO, Head and School Business Manager, with provision adjusted accordingly.
+Effectiveness of resources

-From this allocation school funds support assistants, intervention and provision for children with SEND.
-For children with EHC plans, school funds the first 15hours of support this equates to approximately £6,000 per child, any hours on top of this are funded through the local authority.
+From this allocation school funds provision for children with SEND.
+For children with EHC plans, this equates to approximately £6,000 per child any additional provision is funded through the local authority.

 School realise the importance of continual professional development in order to continue improving strategies used to support pupils with additional needs.
-Through on going monitoring the SENDCO identifies staff training needs and organizes relevant training.
+Through on-going monitoring, the SENDCO identifies staff training needs and organises relevant training.
 To support new staff the SENDCO is part of the induction process to explain processes for SEND.
 Within school we have a range of resources available to support provision for SEND pupils.
-Teaching Room One houses a range of intervention programs, leaflets, teaching materials, assessment materials, activity ideas and a range of publication articles to assist staff with supporting pupils to overcome difficulties in areas such as Speech, Language and Communication, ASD difficulties, Visual and Hearing Impairment, Social, Emotional and Mental Health Difficulties etc. All class teachers are issued with a SEND folder which includes a copy of the

-SEND policy and other key documents.
-All teaching staff are given the opportunity to input into the SEND resource order to ensure appropriate provision for the pupils in their care.
-There are two school based Learning Mentors available to support pupils with Social and Emotional Difficulties in school.
-A wealth of resources are also available on the network at Teachers-Staff Info-SEN this includes documents from outside agencies and the local authority.
 Teaching staffs' skills are regularly audited through Performance Management and teaching observations and CPD needs are identified through this and through discussions and audits with the support staff.
 Careful consideration is taken to ensure the child receives support from staff members that are trained for their specific needs where possible.
-Where there is a need, extra training and support will be offered to ensure staff can meet the needs of the child they are supporting As well as this, the SENDCO attends regular local authority network meetings so as to keep up to date on local or national updates.
+Where there is an unmet need, extra training and support will be offered to ensure staff can meet the needs of the child they are supporting.
+As well as this, the SENDCO attends regular local authority network meetings so as to keep up to date on local or national updates.
 This information is then passed on to staff through staff meetings.
 As well as the local authority network meetings, the SENDCO also attends Early Years SENDCO Network meetings and SEND cluster meetings in order to share and develop provision and build links with other provisions.

-13. Transition
+12. Transition